EmanuelBender/GoogleSheet_Inventory_System/README.md

 ## Getting Started

-**Installation:**
+**1. Installation:**
 Copy the template Inventory System Sheet into your Google Drive. (>>WIP, will paste here)
 Enter items into your INVENTORY sheet (all info).

-**Build Profile:**
+**2. Build Profile:**
 Create a profile by adding a header and entering ID and amount of each item on the PROFILES sheet.
 Find your Profile via the search bar.
 Click the BUILD PROFILE button and follow prompts.

-**Inject Invoice:**
+**3. Inject Invoice:**
-Create a folder in Google Drive, enter folder name in Main Functions.js, place invoices inside, and trigger via the Inject Order button.
+Create a folder in Google Drive, enter folder name in Main Functions.js
+Download invoices as csv !
+(LCSC uses exel > solution: import into empty sheet > export as .csv)
+Place invoices inside, and trigger via the Inject Order button.
 Items have to exist in the INVENTORY sheet with the same ID as on the invoice to work.
 (Mouser: 'Mouser No:', LCSC: 'LCSC Part Number')
-Click inject Invoice on OVERVIEW sheet.

-**Shopping List:**
+**4. Shopping List:**
 The list is created according to the following criteria:
 Shopping list tick box and low inventory amount on each Item row.
 This is why we need to track our Builds and invoices, to have an accurate and automatic representation of the actual real-world items in our inventory.